m1guelpf/swift-realtime-openai/README.md

 This library provides a simple interface for implementing multi-modal conversations using OpenAI's new Realtime API.

-It also gives you a transparent layer over the API for advanced use cases, and will soon include another layer that automatically handles recording the user's microphone and playing back the assistant's response.
+It can handle automatically recording the user's microphone and playing back the assistant's response, and also gives you a transparent layer over the API for advanced use cases.

 ## Installation